Vanille-N/penpo.typ/src/aux.typ

   }
 }

-// Global variables made unique.
+/// Prefix global variables with a unique prefix to avoid collisions.
+/// -> str
+#let localize-label(
+  /// Filename. -> str
+  file,
+  /// Label.
+Must be unique in the file, but cross-file collisions are handled.
+  /// -> str
+  lab,
-#let localize-label(file, lab) = "@penpo/" + file + ":" + lab
+) = "@penpo/" + file + ":" + lab

-// Creates a new logging triplet.
+/// Creates a new logging triplet.
-// That is, a global variable that contains a log of errors is created
+/// That is, a global variable that contains a log of errors is created
-// and closured into 3 functions:
+/// and closured into 3 functions:
-// - `begin` prints the errors in the log
+/// - `begin` prints the errors in the log
-// - `push` adds a new error in the log
+/// - `push` adds a new error in the log
-// - `end` is a label that marks the end of the log
+/// - `end` is a label that marks the end of the log
-//
+///
-// `lab` should be globally unique.
+/// `lab` should be globally unique.
+/// -> (function, function, function)
+#let make-new-log(
+  /// Label to use.
+Must be unique across invocations of this function.
+  /// -> str
+  lab
-#let make-new-log(lab) = {
+) = {
   let log = state(lab, (:))
   let lab = localize-label("aux", lab)
   // Label that marks the end of the collection of errors